 This FAQ will be updated regularly.
 Due to new regulations and directives from the Swedish Government, and new decisions are taken regularly at the University, many questions cannot be answered at this time and some answers will change before the start of the semester.
 Please check back regularly for updates!

 How is the university managing the risks of the coronavirus outbreak?

 Chalmers is continuously monitoring the development of the Covid-19 outbreak and following the recommendations and decisions from the Swedish governmental authorities

 .
-As of 18 March, we have completely switched to online teaching and exams of our classes and courses.
-All education and exams at Chalmers are currently being conducted online and most of our employees are also performing their work from home.
+As of March 18, we have completely switched to online teaching and exams of our classes and courses.
+Most of our employees have also been performing their work from home.